 Let's Have a Conversation

-If you're facing a data decision, considering a governance programme, or simply want an experienced perspective on your data landscape—an initial conversation is available with no obligation.
+If you're facing a data decision, considering a governance programme, or simply want an experienced perspective on how your data is organised—an initial conversation is available with no obligation.

 This isn't a sales call.
 It's a conversation between peers about whether there's a fit.
 If there is, we can discuss scope and approach.
 If there isn't, you'll be told honestly.